noisebridge/PythonClass/lessons/lambda_functions/lambda_functions.md

 - Used as a 'macro' to hold lists of known parameters.
 This could clean up code.
 - The joy of learning a new skill with a funny name!

-## 3. Why to avoid lambdas?
+### 3. Why to avoid lambdas?
 In most cases lambdas functions can be represented with defined functions or list comprehension.
 For complicated code it's clearer to write out longer procedural code.
 Always think of the next poor person who has to read your code!

 Lambdas likely won't improve your program's performance.

-## 4. More Real World Use Cases
+### 4. More Real World Use Cases

-See ex3.py for code regarding:
+NOTE: See ex3.py

 Basic data manipulation we've been doing in class can be done in a different way.
 For example, querrying or manipulating a JSON document (dictionary structures).

-Or generating prime numbers.
+Interesting mathmetics, such as procedurally generating prime numbers.

 Replacing large code blocks of `if` statements to instead use lambda functions.
 These are building blocks for some OO design patterns.
 For example see [Strategy Design](http://sourcemaking.com/design_patterns/strategy)